 The endowed professorship will help recruit and retain excellent faculty members.
 “When we hire someone who holds this professorship, we will tell them about Tim and the impact he had here.
 His remembrance will live on,” he added.

 Julie Bryan—Dr. Henson’s dear friend of 20 years, travel companion and self-proclaimed “partner in crime”—said her best friend loved to teach dental residents and care for his young patients.
 The professorship honors his legacy in both of these areas.

 “I am so glad he was alive when the endowment was created.
 He was able to see so many people come together to support the endowment and then raise it to a professorship.
 It meant so much to him,” she said.

 “I spoke to Dr. Donly earlier this year, and we decided this was such a great way for his many friends to honor him on his birthday.
 While he was still here, it gave us a way to show him the difference he made in all of our lives—not just in the dental world.”

 In life, “Tim chose quality over quantity.
 We traveled to amazing places together.
 He was a great cook who loved food and wine.
 He really enjoyed Fiesta.
 He lived large and passionately.
 He lived immediately,” Bryan said.
 “I’m so glad that he was able to learn about the endowment while he was still here.
 So many times, these honors are done after someone is gone.
 I know how much he enjoyed the reception announcing the endowment and being able to thank everyone who came together to honor him.
 What a lovely memory for Tim and everyone who loves him.”

-If you are interested in making a gift contribution or gift in kind, please contact Amanda Liccione, director of development for the School of Dentistry, at (210) 567-6536 or at firstname.lastname@example.org.
+If you are interested in making an online gift, please visit https://makelivesbetter.uthscsa.edu/henson or if you would like to make a gift in kind, contact Amanda Liccione, director of development for the School of Dentistry, at (210) 567-6536 or at firstname.lastname@example.org.